-You can get a typical website from 30,000NGN or even 25,000NGN or less than 50USD to as high as 200,000NGN, depending on the peculiarity of your website and the details you need.
+You can get a typical website from 40,000NGN or even 50,000NGN or less than 50USD to as high as 200,000NGN and even over a million Naira sometimes, depending on the peculiarity of your website and the details you need.

-The cost of building a website in Nigeria is always dependent on the things you need for the website and sometimes, the duration of time it takes to build the website completely.
+The cost of building a website in Nigeria is always dependent on the things you need for the website and sometimes, the duration of time it takes for the website development.

-One thing you should note is that In Nigeria and most other developing countries you’ll not be charged for your web design work on hourly basis.
+One thing you should note is that unlike what we have in most western countries, in Nigeria and most other developing countries you’ll not be charged for your web design work on hourly basis.

 Most times your website design cost will be calculated based on the entire volume of work done.

 PS: Note that the entity you employ to design your website might also affect the cost.
 For instance, most people believe that designing with Freelancers is far cheaper than developing your website with most web agencies.

 Like I mentioned earlier, designing your website by yourself can be difficult and demanding if you do not have the web design skills.